-Serious Occurrence Category Steps for Staff, Students and Volunteers to Follow: Steps for the Licensee/Supervisor/Designate to Follow: Life-threatening Injury or Illness a.
+Serious Occurrence Steps for Staff, Students and Volunteers to Follow: Steps for the Licensee/Supervisor/Designate to Follow: Category F OHOW: as required.
+Update all other authorities to whom the allegation was reported (e.g. College of Early Childhood Educators, Ontario College of Teachers, CAS, etc.).
+Life-threatening Injury or Illness a.
 Injury b.
-Illness Missing or Unsupervised Child(ren) a.
-Child was found b.
-Child is still missing See 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers.
-'Steps to Follow for All Serious Occurrences' for staff, students and volunteers, and 1.
-Immediately, upon becoming aware that a child or children are missing: Alert the supervisor/designate, and all staff, students and volunteers; Search the child care premises, including outdoor areas (e.g. hallways, washrooms, playground, outdoor classrooms, etc.); Ensure that remaining children are supervised at all times. a) Where the child or children are not found after being deemed missing.
+Illness See 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers.
+See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate.
+Missing or Unsupervised Child(ren) a.
+Child was found 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers, and1.
+Immediately, upon becoming aware See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate, and b.
+Child is still missing that a child or children are missing: Alert the supervisor/designate, and all staff, students and volunteers; Search the child care premises, including outdoor areas (e.g. hallways, washrooms, playground, outdoor classrooms, etc.); Ensure that remaining children are supervised at all times. a) Where the child or children are not found after being deemed missing.
 Continue to search the premises.
 Update the supervisor/designate. b) Where the child or children are found after being deemed missing.
 Update the supervisor/designate.
-2. After the child or children have been found, after being deemed missing: as required.
-Update all other authorities to whom the allegation was reported (e.g. College of Early Childhood Educators, Ontario College of Teachers, CAS, etc.).
-See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate.
-See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate, and 1.
-Immediately, upon becoming aware that a child is missing: Assist with searching for the missing child(ren). a) Where the child or children are not found after being deemed missing: Call emergency services and follow direction from emergency services personnel.
+2. After the child or children have been found, after being deemed missing: Immediately, upon becoming aware that a child is missing: Assist with searching for the missing child(ren). a) Where the child or children are not found after being deemed missing: Call emergency services and follow direction from emergency services personnel.
 Contact the child(ren)'s parent(s), or where a parent cannot be reached, contact the child's emergency contact. b) Where the child or children are found after being deemed missing: Update the child(ren)'s parent(s), or where a parent cannot be reached the child(ren)'s emergency contact(s).
 Document the incident in the daily written record.
 Unplanned Disruption of Normal Operations a.
 Fire b.
 Flood c.
-Gas Leak d.
-Detection of 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers, and a) Where the incident is suspected to be an outbreak: 1.
-Immediately: See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate, and a) Where the incident is suspected to be an outbreak:
+Gas Leak 'Steps to Follow for All Serious Occurrences' for staff, students and volunteers, and a) Where the incident is suspected to be an outbreak: 1 Immediately: See 'Steps to Follow for All Serious Occurrences' for the Licensee/Supervisor/Designate, and a) Where the incident is suspected to be an outbreak: d.
+Detection of 1.
+Immediately: